About Arija A. (aka. Ari Archer)

 What drives me is a philosophy rooted in democracy, freedom, shareability, and hackability (no, not the mainstream term) - the idea that technology should be customisable and understandable.

 I'm deeply motivated to understand how things work rather than just accepting high-level abstractions.
-I was always a curious kid (even reflecting in my hobbies in the past: chemistry, cooking, physics and astrophysics, biology, languages, mathematics, writing and poetry, sewing/knitting/crocheting/threading/braiding, DIY projects, painting, electronics, finances, ...) who wanted to dig into problems and understand their core mechanisms, not just in technology but in everything.
+I was always a curious kid (even reflecting on my hobbies in the past: chemistry, cooking, physics and astrophysics, biology, languages, mathematics, writing and poetry, sewing/knitting/crocheting/threading/braiding, DIY projects, painting, electronics, finances, ...) who wanted to dig into problems and understand their core mechanisms, not just in technology but in everything.

 Overly simplistic answers do not satisfy me, and - in fact - they often annoy me, especially when people begin talking in overly abstract terminology and answer with barely anything to any given question even if you spend hours on it yourself.
 Either way, this curiosity has shaped how I approach challenges even when it means "reinventing the wheel" or pursuing seemingly impractical solutions, I find value in the learning process, and teaching people to not be overly obscure so we can actually get things done and learn.